ADHD symptoms are stress symptoms

 ADHD-HI and ADHD-C (less ADHD-I) often correlate with elevated blood pressure and susceptibility to heart problems.

-Loss of appetite is a direct effect of the stress hormone CRH.2930
+Loss of appetite is a direct effect of the stress hormone CRH.3031

-Obesity is at least twice as common in ADHD as in non-affected individuals.
-Eating disorders are up to 8 times more common in ADHD sufferers than in non-affected individuals.
-More on this in the article ⇒ ADHD, obesity, and eating disorders.
+Obesity is at least twice as common in people with ADHD as in those without.
+Eating disorders are up to 8 times more common in people with ADHD than in those without.
+More on this in the article ⇒ ADHD, obesity and eating disorders.

 4.8.
 Headache